anayticaldev/slack-einstein-bot/README.md

 ```
 * On Salesforce, create a connected app that supports Client Credentials Flow, the generate Client Id and Secret
 * On Salesforce, create a Einstei Bot API Connector, getting ForceConfig, Bot URL and Bot Id
+* on Salesforce, get your Org Id and Domain prefix.
+* Create a `.env` file by copying from `.env_copy`
+* Fill `.env` with the information from Slack App and Salesforce collected above.

 ## How to Install
 * Inside the root folder, execute the following command